I-Joist Fire Protective Assemblies and Firefighter Safety

 The engineered wood products industry, working with code authorities, is committed to continuous improvement of fire safety for the protection of homeowners and fire service personnel.

-As construction evolves, incorporating new building materials and techniques, the engineered wood industry continues work to address concerns about fire safety, including for engineered wood I-joists.
+As construction evolves and new building materials and techniques are being developed, the engineered wood industry continues working to address concerns about fire safety.

 I-joists are used in about 50% of framed floors in single-family homes in the U.S. There are several reasons for the growing prevalence of I-joists in floor construction.
 They provide consistent performance, reducing the cost of callbacks for squeaks in floors.
 They are readily available and easy to install, especially for long spans in open floor plans, and there are many choices for I-joist floor assemblies that comply with building code requirements to provide builders with greater flexibility.

 Fire Protection of I-Joist Floors